shipwright-io/website/content/en/docs/api/build.md

   - `spec.sources` - [Sources](#Sources) describes a slice of artifacts that will be imported into project context, before the actual build process starts.
   - `spec.runtime` - Runtime-Image settings, to be used for a multi-stage build. ⚠️ Deprecated
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
 The default is ten minutes.
 The value can be overwritten in the `BuildRun`.
+  - `spec.env` - Specifies additional environment variables that should be passed to the build container.
   - `metadata.annotations[build.shipwright.io/build-run-deletion]` - Defines if delete all related BuildRuns when deleting the Build.
 The default is `false`.

 ### Defining the Source